openzipkin/brave/instrumentation/mongodb/README.md

 for the Mongo Java driver that will report via Brave how long each command takes, along with relevant tags like the collection/view name, the command's name (`insert`, `update`, `find`, etc.).

+Support for asynchronous clients is **unimplemented**.

 This instrumentation can only be used with the synchronous MongoDB driver.
-Do not use it with the asynchronous or reactive drivers as tracing data will be incorrect.
+Do not use it with the asynchronous (`com.mongodb.async.MongoClient`) or reactive (`com.mongodb.reactivestreams.client.MongoClient`) drivers as tracing data will be incorrect.

 ## Span properties:
 - `name`: command name (and collection/view name, if available).
 Examples: `find myCollection`, `listCollections`, etc.